technyon/nuki_hub/README.md

 The Home Assistant developers have made changes to MQTT auto discovery which break support for older version and Nuki Hub has adopted these changes.<br>
 This unfortunately means that older versions of Home Assistant are not supported by the Nuki Hub discovery implementation anymore.

-## FAQ

-### Nuki Hub in bridge mode doesn't work when Wi-Fi on a Nuki Smartlock Pro (3.0 / 4.0) is turned on.
+### Nuki Hub in bridge mode doesn't work when Thread or Wi-Fi on a Nuki Smartlock (3.0 Pro / 4.0 / 4.0 Pro) is turned on.

 According to Nuki this is by design and part of the specification of the Pro lock.<br>
-You can use either the built-in Wi-Fi or a Bridge (which Nuki Hub registers as).<br>
+You can use either the built-in Wi-Fi/Thread or a Bridge (which Nuki Hub registers as), using both at the same time is not supported.<br>
-Or use Nuki Hub in Hybrid mode using Wi-Fi or Thread, see [hybrid mode](/HYBRID.md)<br>
+Or you can use Nuki Hub in Hybrid mode using Wi-Fi or Thread, see [hybrid mode](/HYBRID.md)<br>
-Using both at the same time is not supported.

 ### Certain functionality doesn't work (e. g. changing configuration, setting keypad codes)

 Some functionality is restricted by the Lock (or Opener) firmware and is only accessible when the PIN is provided.<br>
-When setting up the lock (or opener), you have to set a PIN in the Nuki smartphone app.<br>
+When first setting up the lock (or opener), you have to set a PIN in the Nuki smartphone app.<br>
-Navigate to the Nuki Hub Credentials page, enter this PIN and click save.<br>
+Navigate to the Nuki Hub Credentials page, enter this PIN, click save and reboot.<br>
-Check the main page of the configurator to see if the entered PIN is valid
+Check the main page of the configurator to see if the entered PIN is valid.

+Also make sure that the you have enabled the specific functionality on the "Access Level Configuration" page of NukiHub.

 ### Authorization data isn't published